AndreasVerhoeven/SelfSizingScroller/README.md

 ```

 ## Extendable
- The actual scrolling and determing where to scroll to are separated, so it's easy to extend by implementing a single method in a protocol:
+ The actual scrolling and determening where to scroll to are separated, so it's easy to extend by implementing a single method in a protocol:
  ```
  protocol ScrollOffsetProviderProtocol {
    func targetScrollOffset(witStartOffset startOffset: CGPoint) -> CGPoint?
  }
  ```